La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > _Hello everyone!_
 > `Hello each of you`

 — is how people usually start a conversation with several people.
-Other numbers are possible of course: <b>coi re do</b> means <i>Hello you two</i> etc.
+Other numbers are possible of course: **coi re do** means *Hello you two* etc.

 Since vocatives work like interjections we have nice types of greetings: